aureooms-ulb-2010-2015/2014-2015-infof504-presentation/README.md

 An output sensitive algorithm is an algorithm whose complexity depends on the size of the output.
-Thus, for a fixed instance size *n*, the same algorithm can have different running time.
+Thus, for a fixed instance size *n*, the same algorithm can have different running times.
 A classical example of a problem for which output sensitive algorithms exists is the computation of the convex hull of a finite set of points in *R^d*.

-## A canonical output sensitive algorithm
+### A canonical output sensitive algorithm

 Clarkson [1] gives an output sensitive algorithm to find the minima set of a set of elements according to some partial order.